Truth or Dare Game: Math Task Card Game to Provide Self-Differentiation and Promote Discussion

 This is how to play this math task card game (or ELA game, or game for any subject!)

-4. Students can decide who should go first, and then for each student’s turn, they can decide to choose a Truth card or a Dare card.
+4) Students can decide who should go first, and then for each student’s turn, they decide to choose a Truth card or a Dare card.

-5. During their turn, students should read the question card aloud to the group, record their answer/work on the recording sheet, and share their answer with the group.
-(I allow students to discuss the answers after the “official” answer is given, and sometimes students end up having great discussions!)
+5) During their turn, students read the question card aloud to the group, record their answer/work on the recording sheet, and share their answer with the group.

-6. When students answer a Truth card correctly, they earn 1 point.
+6) When students answer a Truth card correctly, they earn 1 point.
 Dare cards are 2 or 3 points each – students won’t know the point value until they choose a card.
-The point value will be recorded in the “Points Attempted” column on the recording sheet.

-Check out this Truth or Dare video to learn more about the way the game is played with paper/pencil – in any subject (it’s an old one, lol)!
+Check out this Truth or Dare video to learn more about the way the game is played with paper/pencil – in any subject (it’s an old video, lol)!

 2) It gives a chance for self-differentiation

-I like the fact that students can choose the type of question they want, so it allows for some self-differentiation…the choice gives the more hesitant students the chance to feel a little more confident.
+- Having the choice gives the more hesitant students the chance to feel a little more confident.